 Core positioning: two different directions

 OpenClaw is an AI agent platform.
-Its core is large model-driven autonomous task execution—you give it a goal, and it plans its own steps, calls tools, and completes the task.
-It's designed for scenarios that require AI decision-making: customer service bots, content generation, data scraping and analysis, and intelligent task scheduling.
+At its heart, itโs about letting a large model take a goal and figure out the steps on its own โ calling tools, making decisions, and getting the job done.
+Itโs made for situations that need real AI judgment: customer service bots, content generation, data scraping and analysis, or smart task scheduling.

-n8n is a workflow automation engine, closer to an open-source Zapier.
-Its core is visual process orchestration—connecting different systems' APIs through nodes, defining trigger conditions and data flow, and executing automatically.
-It supports over 400 application integrations and is well suited for data synchronization between systems, SaaS integration, and automated notifications.
+n8n is a workflow automation engine โ basically an open-source version of Zapier.
+Its focus is visual process orchestration: connecting APIs from different systems through nodes, setting triggers, and moving data around automatically.
+It has over 400 built-in integrations and shines at syncing data between apps, SaaS automation, and scheduled notifications.

 Deployment difficulty